 Salute is an affectionate farewell tribute from the faculty and staff of the Tisch School of the Arts to the graduating class.

-Unlike typical graduation ceremonies, in which each student is called to the stage individually, Salute instead celebrates our students’ achievements through live performances and features words of wisdom from our dean, a distinguished keynote speaker, a member of the graduating class, and department chairs.
+Unlike typical graduation ceremonies, where students are called to the stage individually, Salute instead celebrates our students’ achievements through live performances.
+The show features words of wisdom from our dean, a distinguished keynote speaker, a member of the graduating class, and department chairs.
 The Tisch Salute to the Class of 2023 will take place on Friday, May 19th at 11AM at Radio City Music Hall.